-Lloyd's will provide the capital impact of the transferral of the business to the 'quoting syndicate' - this can be on the basis of one prospective closure or several closures in combination.
-If a deal is agreed, Lloyd's will amend the underlying model data for the quoting syndicate.
-The agent should fund (via Funds at Lloyd's FAL) the additional capital requirement prescribed by Lloyd's, prior to signing the contract.
+It is important to note that the receiving syndicate should fund (via FAL) the additional capital requirement prescribed by Lloyd's, prior to signing the contract.
 The restrictions on Letters of Credit must also be considered in accordance with Market Bulletin Y5177.